Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Methodological Approach

-This segregation of the graph into regional subgraphs reduces the complexity of the network in accordance with the node degrees, denoted as $d_i$:
+This segregation of the graph into regional subgraphs reduces the complexity of the network according to the degrees of the nodes, denoted as $d^i_r$ for site $i$:

-Therefore, our framework encompasses the exploration of graph connectivity strategies, which can be categorized into three distinct approaches: (i) one connected graph, (ii) subgraphs characterized by random connections, and (iii) subgraphs constructed by the deliberate selection of nodes from regional clusters within states in the MAASTO.
-Consequently, our prediction task is now defined as follows.
+Therefore, our framework incorporates the invention of graph decomposition strategies with the construction of subgraphs by deliberately selecting nodes from regional sets within states in the MAASTO.
+Our prediction task is now defined as follows.

 where $\sigma$ represents a non-linear activation function such as ReLU and tanh.